Professional Connections Program-Alumni Mentoring

 - Provide ideas about different directions to pursue and help identify interests

-- Help the student develop networking opportunities and skills
+- Help the student develop professional connections and skills

 - Discuss projects in your field to give the student a glimpse on what to expect in the workplace